professor holding mechanical design component

 Research activities at the department can be classified by research areas and by research centers.
 The department is focused within twelve disciplinary, interdisciplinary, and trans-disciplinary research themes strengthened by the wide range of MIE faculty expertise.
 Department faculty are leveraging Northeastern’s global network and Institutes to build strong research partnerships, these include the Kostas Research Institute for Homeland Security – Burlington, MA, Roux Institute – Portland, MA, Institute for Experiential Robotics, Network Science Institute, Institute for Experiential AI, and Global Resilience Institute.
 The department also leads two research centers, including the Center for High Rate Nanomanufacturing and the Healthcare Systems Engineering Institute, both federally funded.

-Faculty are also part of college-wide Research Initiatives.
 View faculty profiles to learn about their research, including work being conducted in their laboratories.
 Also, view our Annual Reports.

 Recent News